Star Fox (1993 video game): Plot

-This game takes place in a fictional planetary system called the Lylat system, which is inhabited by anthropomorphic animal species such as foxes, frogs, birds, rabbits, and apes.
+This game takes place in a fictional planetary system called Lylat, which is inhabited by anthropomorphic animal species such as foxes, frogs, birds, rabbits, and apes.
 It contains the planets Corneria and Venom, representing good and evil, respectively.
-Andross, an evil scientist, has fled to the planet Venom after being banished from Corneria, and declared war on the latter, unleashing an enormous army to wreak havoc on the Lylat System.
+Andross, an evil mad scientist, has fled to the planet Venom after being banished from Corneria, and declared war on the latter, unleashing an enormous army to wreak havoc on the Lylat System.
 General Pepper, the commanding officer of Corneria's defense force, dispatches a prototype high-performance fighter aircraft called the "Arwing".
-However, lacking in time to train pilots for the new aircraft, he summons the elite mercenary team Star Fox to defeat Andross.
-Fox McCloud, the leader of the team, is accompanied by his teammates, Falco Lombardi, Peppy Hare, and Slippy Toad.
+However, lacking in time to train pilots for the new aircraft, he summons the Star Fox, a team of mercenary adventurers with outstanding combat skill, to defeat Andross.
+Fox McCloud, the leader of the mercenary team, is accompanied by his teammates, Falco Lombardi, Peppy Hare, and Slippy Toad.

 Development and release

 The Senbon Torii gates at the Fushimi Inari-taisha shrine inspired the gates the player would fly through in Star Fox.

 A kitsune statue at Fushimi Inari-taisha was inspiration for the character design of Fox McCloud.

 Nintendo worked closely with Argonaut Software during the early years of the NES and Super NES.
 They developed a prototype on the NES, initially codenamed "NESGlider", which was inspired by their earlier 8-bit game Starglider, and ported this prototype to the Super NES (the polygonal style used ended up having a strong resemblance to Starglider 2).
 Programmer Jez San told Nintendo that this was as good as it could get unless they were allowed to design custom hardware to make the Super NES better at processing 3D.
 Nintendo assented to this, and San hired chip designers to make the Super FX chip, the first 3D graphics accelerator in a consumer product.
 The Super FX was so much more powerful than the Super NES's standard processor that the development team joked that the Super NES was just a box to hold the chip.
 Argonaut did much of the base programming for the game's engine, while the character designs and artwork were mainly done in-house by Nintendo.
 The main game design was done by Shigeru Miyamoto and Katsuya Eguchi.
 Characters were designed by Takaya Imamura, and music was composed by Hajime Hirasawa.
 Nintendo suggested the "arcade-style shooting" element of the game and Argonaut brought the idea of using spaceships.